Monthly report: November 2019

 Monthly report: September 2019

-* The connection between the solar converter and the house wifi network was lost as per 20 September; the data about the production of the last 11 days of September are NOT included in the above table.
-I hope to get the data when the connection is restaured, but we are still waiting for a sign of life of SOLAR NRG to send a reparation team.
+* The connection between the solar converter and the house wifi network was lost as per 27 September; the data about the production of the last 3 days of September are NOT included in the above table.

 Monthly report: August 2019